wassname/compare_altcoin_development/readme.md

 Because I wish people paid more attention to altcoin fundementals, like how much work the developers are doing.

-One disclaimer, these stats are meant to be broad guides seperating the active and not active coins.
-Or to put it another way?: "I'm not sure open issues is a very valid indication of success if people don't understand it.
+One disclaimer, these stats should just be a broad guide to which coin is developing or not.
+As reddit user u/Alonski said:  "I'm not sure open issues is a very valid indication of success if people don't understand it.
 Some projects use issues as task management and not just bug tracking.
-Other than that this looks really cool - u/Alonski"
+Other than that this looks really cool"

+Any problems, feel free to submit a PR.

 The [live site is here](https://wassname.github.io/compare_altcoin_development/src/) but there's a snapshot below.